-- Leave your bag in the cloakroom and use clear plastic bags for any material you want to bring into the library.
+- Leave your bag in the cloakroom and use the clear plastic bags provided for any material you want to bring into the library.
 You need a £1 coin (refundable) for the lockers in the cloakroom.

 - Don’t write on any library materials.

 Computers and internet access

 You're welcome to bring your laptop.
 Each reading area has its own power sockets and there is free WiFi.

 Photocopying and photographing materials